-Our audit was conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
-The classified statement of financial position is presented for purposes of additional analysis and is not a required part of the consolidated financial statements.
+Our audits were conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
+The classified statements of financial position as of December 31, 2013 and 2012, are presented for purposes of additional analysis and are not a required part of the consolidated financial statements.
 Such supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures.
+The information has been subjected to the auditing procedures applied in the audits of the consolidated financial statements and certain additional procedures.
 These additional procedures included comparing and reconciling the information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the consolidated financial statements as a whole.